 * Mandatory role

-There are initially four committees active within ARMA-NL, each working group is managed by a board member and supplemented with volunteers from the association.
-The committees work on the achievement of the objectives of the association.
-Within the committees various specific working groups can be set up if necessary.
+There are initially four working groups active within ARMA-NL, each working group is managed by a board member and supplemented with volunteers from the association.
+The working groups work on the achievement of the objectives of the association.
+Within the working groups various specific working groups can be set up if necessary.
 These working groups have in principle a temporary character (e.g. NIH, clinical trails).

 Responsible for realizing a professional network.
-The committee deals with the organization of the semi-annual meetings and the annual conference of ARMA-NL with regard to the content and logistics (administration, location, catering, etc.).
+The working group deals with the organization of the semi-annual meetings and the annual conference of ARMA-NL with regard to the content and logistics (administration, location, catering, etc.).

 Responsible for setting up, organizing and managing the platform for training courses and courses.
 Organizing, developing and executing training, workshops and knowledge transfer, possibly in cooperation with third parties.
 Responsible for organizing :